 I genuinely felt like I was back in Little Havana in Miami.
 My favourite place in Florida.
 The costumes, choreography and fun performances brought the sunshine and salsa to a rainy Manchester.

 The set might have been simple, but that gave room for the most inspired routines.
 I was utterly transfixed by the Latin numbers that set fire to the stage.
 I’ve never seen anything quite like it.
 It puts Strictly Come Dancing to shame.

 But I have never had to try so hard to stay still.
 You’re able to ‘get on your feet’ post bows but up until then there didn’t seem to be opportunity.
 Maybe a theatre isn’t the best setting for this show?
 A club maybe?
 Somewhere way more informal.

 Phillipa Stefani (Gloria) had passion and her connection with George Ioannides (Emilio) was sweet and genuine.
 Madalena Alberto (Gloria’s mother) blew me away in her solo number and Karen Mann became the grandma we all wish we had.
 The most loveable character by far.

 But really, it’s the whole cast that make this a powerhouse Musical.
 Their talent is undeniable.

-Playing at Manchester Palace Theatre until Saturday 2 November.
-Find more information and tickets here
+Played at Manchester Palace Theatre until Saturday 2 November.
+Find more information here.

 Photo credit: Johan Persson